dynamic-intelligence-lab/selective_resetting/README.md

 axis.grid(axis='y')
 ```

-you will obtain a plot similar to this one (it won't be the same because the matrices in `A` are random):
+we obtain a plot similar to this one (it won't be the same because the matrices in `A` are random):

 ![states without resetting](states_without_resetting.png)

-Let's say you don't want the L-2 norms of state vectors to spiral out of control.
+Let's say we don't want the L-2 norms of state vectors to spiral out of control.
 The solution is to rescale state vectors whenever their L-2 norm starts getting too large -- say, whenever the L-2 norm exceeds 5, to keep things simple.
-Our selective-resetting method allows you to do exactly that -- _in parallel, as you compute all states via a prefix scan_:
+Unfortunately, we can't do that in parallel, can we? *Actually, yes, we can*.
+Our selective-resetting method allows us to do exactly that, _in parallel, as we compute all states via a prefix scan_:

 ```python
 import torch.nn.functional as F